Skip to main content

 Contaminants RemovedBacteria (99.999999%), protozoa (99.99%), chlorine, taste/odor, organic compounds

 The dual-lifespan design is important to understand before purchasing.
 The membrane microfilter lasts 1,000 gallons — enough for approximately 3-5 years of regular use.
 The activated carbon capsule lasts only 100 liters (roughly 26 gallons), which translates to about 2-3 months of daily use.
 When the carbon expires, the bottle still removes pathogens perfectly well — you just lose the taste and chemical reduction benefits.
-LifeStraw sells replacement carbon capsules at about $8-10 each, making the ongoing cost modest.
+LifeStraw sells replacement carbon capsules at a modest price, making the ongoing cost reasonable.
 Many users simply operate without carbon once it is exhausted and replace it only before trips where water taste might be an issue.

 Pro Tip